JamFox/wired.jamfox.dev/src/posts/month-of-2021-quantified/index.md

 It was interesting, but I didn't continue after that one month.
 Then came 2021, a year marked by my busiest semester ever, juggling many commitments with almost no room for a breather.
 So I did what anyone would logically do and added another commitment: I began meticulously tracking my time, not just in broad one-hour chunks but down to the very seconds, complete with categories and subcategories.

-For 27 days, from 2021-10-14 to 2021-11-10, I tracked every single second of my time with a total of 664 hours, 1 minute and 34 seconds of tracked time.
-I used [Toggl Track](https://toggl.com/track/) to track my time and export the results.

 In terms of major commitments I was juggling:

 - a half-time job as a sysadmin and DevOps engineer at a High Performance Computing center.